jharwell/libra/docs/development/c-dev-guide.rst

 #.
 Thy debugging/logging statements shall be of sufficient quality that **NO
    ADDITIONAL** ``printf()`` statements are required to debug ANY problem in the code.
-This makes in MUCH easier to triage and fix errors that other people find with your code.
+This makes it MUCH easier to triage and fix errors that other people find with your code.

 #.
 Thou shalt strive to make thy code "correct by construction".
 This includes:

    - Putting ``assert()`` statements throughout thy code (probably in a macro with a logging statement which is triggered on failure).
-These statements can be easily compiled away in release builds, AND give thou confidence that when thy code is running without crashing, it is running correctly.
+These statements can be easily compiled away in thy release builds, AND give thou confidence that when thy code is running without crashing, it is running correctly.

 Coding Style